leonardoraele/private-field-inspect/README.md

 ## Why

-As of now, VS Code's built-in debugger (currently 1.51.1) doesn't support private class fields yet, and Node (currently 15.4) doesn't show private class fields with `util.inspect`, so if you want to debug your code that contains private class fields, you have to resort to something like this.
+> As of now, VS Code's built-in debugger (currently 1.51.1) doesn't support private class fields yet, and Node (currently 15.4) doesn't show private class fields with `util.inspect`, so if you want to debug your code that contains private class fields, you have to resort to something like this.

+**Update:** As of 1.56.1, [vscode-js-debug](github.com/microsoft/vscode-js-debug) now supports inspecting private class fields, so this package is no longer necessary unless you use another debugger that don't support it or you don't have access to a debugger in your development environment.